facebook/react/docs/tutorial/tutorial.md

 It lets you inspect the props and state of any of the components in your tree.

 After installing it, you can right-click any element on the page, click "Inspect" to open the developer tools, and the React tab will appear as the last tab to the right.

-However, there are a few extra steps to get it working with CodePen:
+**However, note there are a few extra steps to get it working with CodePen:**

 1. Log in or register and confirm your email (required to prevent spam).
 2. Click the "Fork" button.